Supply Management: Cementing Canadian Food Security

 Rather than looking outward for our food, a strong Canadian dairy sector means we can be less dependent on foreign countries to meet Canada’s food requirements.

-Under supply management, farmers work collaboratively with milk marketing boards, processors and the Canadian Dairy Commission to ensure enough milk production to meet domestic demand.
-Unfortunately, supply management has been weakened by recent trade deals, which provide greater access to foreign countries to the Canadian dairy market.
+Under supply management, farmers work collaboratively with provincial milk marketing boards, dairy processors and the Canadian Dairy Commission to ensure enough milk is produced to meet demand.

 Why does this matter?

-• Overreliance on dairy imports puts greater ownership over our food supply in the hands of foreign suppliers and governments.
+• Overreliance on dairy imports puts ownership of our food supply in the hands of foreign suppliers and governments.
 That means we are more vulnerable to global issues beyond our control, like economic boom-and-bust, natural disasters, and even conflicts between governments.

 • Imported dairy products may not follow the same stringent production standards as food produced in Canada – this is especially true when it comes to dairy.
 For instance, all Canadian milk is produced without artificial growth hormones; there are no such guarantees with the milk produced in other countries.
-Canadian dairy farmers also follow rigorous high quality and safety standards and are global leaders in sustainability.
+Canadian dairy farmers also follow rigorous high-quality and safety standards.

 Supply Management in Action: Dairy and the COVID-19 Pandemic